 The risk that the value of the portfolio will decline as interest rates rise.
-Short-term bond prices are inversely related to interest rates (ie. as interest rates increase, short-term bond prices decrease).
+Bond prices are inversely related to interest rates (ie. as interest rates increase, bond prices decrease).
 Interest rate risk is measured using duration and controlled through duration limits.
 To mitigate this risk, the Fund Manager closely monitor movements in interest rates.